akaabdullahmateen/roadmap/documentation/css/inheritance/index.md

 <p>This paragraph has <em>emphasized text</em> in it.</p>
 ```

-{{EmbedLiveSample("","",40)}}

-The words "emphasized text" will appear green, since the `em` element has inherited the value of the [`color`](/en-US/docs/Web/CSS/color) property from the `p` element.
+The phrase `emphasized text` will appear green, since the `em` element has inherited the value of the `color` property from its parent: `p` element.
 It does _not_ get the initial value of the property (which is the color that is used for the root element when the page specifies no color).

 ## Non-inherited properties

-When no value for a **non-inherited property** has been specified on an element, the element gets the [initial value](/en-US/docs/Web/CSS/initial_value) of that property (as specified in the property's summary).
+When no value for a **non-inherited property** has been specified on an element, the element gets the initial value of that property (as specified in the property's summary).

-A typical example of a non-inherited property is the {{ Cssxref("border") }} property.
+A typical example of a non-inherited property is the `border` property.
 Consider the following style rules and the markup:

 ```css
 p {